jeffschoe/lte-analyzer/README.md

   cp -r ./reports_sample/* ./reports/
   ```
 - Start program as described above, which opens a REPL.
+- Use command `run` to start the analyzer.
-- In the REPL, run `help` to see all available commands.
+- Use command `help` to see all available commands.
 - View results in `results/`.

 ## Future Project Extension